VCL3D/SingleShotCuboids/index.md

 - **Geodesic Distance Loss** for boundary-aware keypoint estimation on the sphere.

--  **Geodesic Gaussian Heatmap Reconstruction** for spherical center of mass keypoints:
+- **Geodesic Gaussian** spherical heatmap reconstruction in the equirectangular domain.

 - **Homography-based Cuboid Fitting** that ensures end-to-end full Manhattan alignment.